TheresaBruemmer/APLTS/tools/README.txt

-Future: Use json or similar input file for input data instead of hard coded
+Future: Implement json or similar for input file for input data instead of hard coded